rousnay/react-app-frontend/README.md

-# Getting Started with Create React App
+# FINUTSS Metatrack React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built for Finutss metatrack frontend

 ## Available Scripts